mekorhabracha/mekorhabracha.github.io/services/holidays.md

 WEDNESDAY, OCTOBER 11  HOSHANA RABA

-Eruv Tavshilin
+Eruv Tavshilin is necessary on Wednesday to cook on Friday for Shabbat.

-7:00am --- Shacharit
+6:30am --- Shacharit

 6:08pm --- Candle lighting